cthomas-ml/syc-syn-latents/docs/index.markdown

 We would not expect Wikipedia to exhibit sycophancy.
 When we turn to online sources or virtual assistants with a question, we reasonably expect a response that is accurate and consistent with the response that a friend would receive.
 Today's Large Language Models do not meet this expectation.

-In this post I am digging into the nature of LLM sycophancy.
-I'm trying to understand scenarios in which it arises - which datasets, output formats, and prompt manipulations most easily encourage the model to output an incorrect or inconsistent response.
+In this post I dig into the nature of LLM sycophancy.
+I aim to understand scenarios in which it arises, to idenfity datasets, output formats, and prompt manipulations that most easily encourage the model to output an incorrect or inconsistent response.
 Next, I dive into two recent approaches that aim to mitigate LLM sycophancy, both of which depend on automated prompt manipulation.
 Finally, I lay out how either technique would be used in production.

 ## Contributions